Treating Detector Systematics via a Likelihood Free Inference Method: Toy Monte Carlo

-For any given point in $\alpha$, we evaluate the performance of our method by calculating the $\chi^2$ between the histogram of the re-weighted nominal MC set and the histogram of an independently generated MC set at that value of $\alpha$.
-In this way, we can compare different settings of the number of neighbors used by the KNN classifier and catch both underfitting and overfitting failure modes.
+We compare different settings of the number of neighbors used by the KNN classifier and catch both underfitting and overfitting failure modes.
 As described earlier in \cref{sec:simple-knn}, the classification output will be dominated by random fluctuations if the number of neighbors is too small, leading to overfitting.
 As a result, the re-weighted nominal set will match the distribution of the MC set that went into the fit exactly, but its match with an independently drawn MC set will be poor.
 This effect can be observed in \cref{fig:chi2-vs-n-neighbors}, where we show the $\chi^2$ test statistic as a function of $\alpha$ for different numbers of neighbors used in the KNN.
 At $\alpha_\mathrm{nom}=1$, all weights generated by \cref{eq:ultrasurface-weight} are equal to one by construction and the bin-wise $\chi^2$ is only due to statistical fluctuations.
 Moving away from the nominal point, the agreement becomes poor when only 50 or 100 neighbors are used, because the fitted polynomial coefficients are mostly representing statistical fluctuations and do not model the actual systematic effects.
 The polynomial coefficients that are fit to the KNN output using 250 to 1000 neighbors perform similarly very well within the range $[0.95, 1.05]$ that is spanned by the systematic sets, showing values of $\chi^2$ that are compatible with statistical fluctuations alone.
 Extrapolation beyond this range, however, does not work very well for any setting of neighbors, and we therefore recommend that MC sets should always be produced over the entire range of nuisance parameters that is of interest for an analysis.
-This is also necessary to include all effects of bin migration of the histograms used in the analysis later.
+This is also necessary in order to include all effects of bin migration of the histograms used in the analysis later.
 Our method includes these naturally, since it is employed at the event level.
 Some underfitting is only observed at a setting of $N=5000$, which corresponds to 10\% of the entire dataset including the nominal and off-nominal samples.